Updated: Jan 9

 My favorite kind of running is on a trail in the woods where I can be alone and decompress.
 There are some great trails near my house at a huge park called Umstead.
 These trails go for miles.
 I planned to run for about a half hour…easy-peasy in and out then back to work.
 I love to run trails I haven’t run before, so I picked a new one that I hadn’t tried yet.
 I’ve only run at Umstead a handful of times so most of the trails are new to me.
 This one was amazing and started out by following a deep wide stream (Umstead is quickly becoming a favorite place to run).

 Anyway to make a long story short I got a little turned around as I made my way along some very long unfamiliar paths.
 Not knowing exactly where I was, I ended up running pretty deep into the woods and spending much more time there than I had intended.
 MUCH, much, more time.
 In fact let’s just put it thus way if I had been in there any longer, I probably would have made the evening news as one of those, Old guy lost in the woods, search and rescue stories.
 It was a humbling experience but yes, I made it out alive and am all the better for it.

 By my best estimate I probably ended up running for about 6 or 7 miles and then walking around 63 miles.
 You would think I’d be discouraged but honestly I can’t wait to go back and run it again.
 Well, not the exact same trail, but this time I think I’ll print out a map before I go… and maybe pack a flare gun just in case.

-Above is a little piece I’ve been working on to help promote Bob Ostrom Studio at the event.
-Once this campaign is complete I’ll post it here on the site for those of you who aren’t able to attend this year.
+Above is a little piece I’ve been working on to help promote Bob Ostrom Studio.
+Once this campaign is complete I’ll post it here on the site.